A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

+The decay kinematics of $D_{s1}^+ \to D_s^+ \pi^+ \pi^-$ act as ``structural fingerprints" that address two fundamental, interconnected questions: \begin{itemize} \item \textbf{Coupled-channel origin of $T_{c\bar{s}}$:} Does the $T_{c\bar{s}}$ resonance arise from the off-diagonal $DK$-$D_s\pi$ dynamics?
+This universal mechanism is exemplified by atomic Feshbach resonances, controlled by magnetically tuned off-diagonal coupling~\cite{Chin:2010crf}, as well as by the formation of nuclear cluster states, which are governed by the off-diagonal coupling between different cluster channels~\cite{Epelbaum:2012qn,Riisager:2012it}. \item \textbf{Internal structure of $D_{s1}$:} What can the $D_s \pi \pi$ distributions reveal about the internal structure of $D_{s1}(2460/2536)$?
+After decades of debate over whether these states are molecules, conventional $c\bar{s}$, or mixtures thereof, their decay kinematics offer a qualitatively new experimental window.
+The structural contrast between them turns their decay pathways into complementary filters of exotic state formation. \end{itemize}

+In this Letter, we address these questions by introducing a unified framework for the $T_{c\bar{s}}$ state, where both $D_{s1}(2460)$ and $D_{s1}(2536)$ states are treated consistently in their $ D_s\pi\pi$ decays.
+For the first time, this enables a direct comparison between the two decay modes and reveals how their structural differences shape observable signals.

-Unlike the previous analyses that emphasized either triangle loops or rescattering, we construct the $D_{s1}D^*K$ vertex from Ref.~\cite{Yang:2021tvc} and simultaneously incorporate both mechanisms, thereby capturing the full dynamics responsible for the $T_{c\bar{s}}$ signal.
-This work provides the first unified description of the decays of both $D_{s1}$ decays.
+To consistently describe the two $D_{s1}$ decays, we construct the $D_{s1}D^*K$ vertex from Ref.~\cite{Yang:2021tvc} and simultaneously incorporate triangle loop and rescattering mechanism, thereby capturing the full dynamics responsible for the $T_{c\bar{s}}$ signal.
+This work provides the first unified description of the decays of both $D_{s1}$ states.
 In particular, the prediction for $D_{s1}(2536)^+ \to D_s^+ \pi^+ \pi^-$ offers an experimental benchmark of the $T_{c\bar{s}}$ dynamics.